h44z/wg-portal/docs/documentation/configuration/overview.md

 ### `external_url`
 - **Default:** `http://localhost:8888`
 - **Description:** The URL where a client can access WireGuard Portal.
+This URL is used for generating links in emails and for performing OAUTH redirects.
+  **Important:** If you are using a reverse proxy, set this to the external URL of the reverse proxy, otherwise login will fail.
+If you access the portal via IP address, set this to the IP address of the server.

 ### `site_company_name`
 - **Default:** `WireGuard Portal`